stanfordnlp/CoreNLP/_pages/cleanxml.md

 * clean.sentenceendingtags: treat tags that match this regular expression as the end of a sentence.
 For example, p will treat &lt;p&gt; as the end of a sentence.
 * clean.allowflawedxml: if this is true, allow errors such as unclosed tags.
 Otherwise, such xml will cause an exception.
 * clean.datetags: a regular expression that specifies which tags to treat as the reference date of a document.
 Defaults to datetime|date
+* clean.docIdtags: a regular expression that specifies which tags to treat as the document id of a document.
+Defaults to docid
+* clean.docTypetags: a regular expression that specifies which tags to treat as the document type of a document.
+Defaults to doctype